-Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and hepatitis C virus (HCV) who were taking HIV medicines and also being treated for HCV infection with interferon with or without ribavirin.
+Worsening of liver disease (sometimes resulting in death) has occurred in people infected with both HIV and C (HCV) who were taking HIV medicines and also being treated for HCV with with or without ribavirin.
 If you are taking zidovudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.

-Zidovudine belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
-NRTIs block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
+Zidovudine belongs to a class (group) of HIV drugs calledinhibitors (NRTIs).
+NRTIs block an HIV called reverse transcriptase.
+(An enzyme is a that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV treatment regimen) every day helps people with HIV live longer, healthier lives.
+HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 However, despite use of zidovudine to prevent mother-to-child transmission of HIV, some cases of HIV infection can still occur.

 Before taking zidovudine, tell your health care provider:

-Zidovudine comes in the following forms and strengths, under the brand name Retrovir:
+Zidovudine (brand name: Retrovir) comes in the following forms and strengths:

 Take zidovudine according to your health care provider’s instructions.

-Take zidovudine tablets, capsules, and syrup with or without food.
+Take zidovudine capsules and syrup with or without food.

-Before use, zidovudine solution for intravenous infusion is diluted with dextrose (sugar) dissolved in water.
-The diluted solution is given slowly (over 1 hour) through a needle or catheter into a vein.
+Before use, zidovudine solution for IV injection is diluted with dextrose (sugar) dissolved in water.
+The diluted solution is injected slowly (infused) over 1 hour through a needle or catheter into a vein.

-For more information on how to take zidovudine tablets, capsules, and syrup, see the FDA drug label from DailyMed.
+For more information on how to take zidovudine capsules and syrup, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
-For more information on how to take zidovudine intravenous infusion, see the drug summary from MedlinePlus.
+For more information on how to take zidovudine for IV injection, see the drug summary from MedlinePlus.

-If you are taking zidovudine by mouth (tablets, capsules, or syrup) and forget a dose, take the missed dose as soon as you remember it.
+If you are taking zidovudine by mouth (capsules or syrup) and forget a, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

-If you or your child is taking zidovudine by infusion, your health care provider may tell you to stop the infusion if you or your child has a mechanical problem (such as blockage in the tubing, needle, or catheter).
+If you or your child is taking zidovudine by, your health care provider may tell you to stop the infusion if there is a mechanical problem such as blockage in the tubing, needle, or catheter.
 If you have to stop an infusion, call your health care provider immediately so your therapy can continue after the problem is resolved.

-Zidovudine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
-(See the WARNING above).
+Zidovudine may cause side effects.
+Most side effects from zidovudine are manageable, but a few can be serious.
+Serious side effects include lactic acidosis (buildup of acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
+(See the WARNING box above).